UMCarpentries/intro-curriculum-r/paper/paper.md

 with git, and GitHub.
-Our curriculum, which is hosted on GitHub (https://umcarpentries.github.io/curriculum/ TODO: change link after we rename), aims to teach novices how to use implement reproducible research practices to perform data analysis.
+Our curriculum, which is hosted on GitHub (https://umcarpentries.github.io/curriculum/ TODO: change link after we rename), aims to teach novices how to implement reproducible research practices to perform data analysis.
 It emphasizes the iterative nature of coding and data analysis through integrated live coding lessons and practice exercises.